Expungement Lawyer Minneapolis

 Contact A Hennepin County Criminal Defense Attorney

 When you have a criminal conviction that is causing you problems with finding a job, finding a place to live, and carrying out things in life that should not be difficult to do, expungement may be the answer.
 There are some criminal offenses that can be removed from the public’s view, making it look to the public as if no crime was ever committed.
-To learn more about your options, call the Law office of Barry Hogen at 763-513-9085 to schedule a free consultation.
+To learn more about your options, call the Barry Hogen Law at (612) 338-5545 to schedule an initial consultation.